zabbix-tooling/k8s-zabbix/README.md

 Unix signals are usefuil for debugging:

- * SIGQUIT: Dumps the stacktraces of all threads and terminates the daemon
+ * *SIGQUIT*: Dumps the stacktraces of all threads and terminates the daemon
- * SIGUSR1: Display a overview of data hold in CheckKubernetesDaemon.data and CheckKubernetesDaemon.discovery_sent
+ * *SIGUSR1*: Display a overview of data hold in CheckKubernetesDaemon.data and CheckKubernetesDaemon.discovery_sent
- * SIGUSR2: Display detailed data hold in CheckKubernetesDaemon.data and CheckKubernetesDaemon.discovery_sent
+ * *SIGUSR2*: Display detailed data hold in CheckKubernetesDaemon.data and CheckKubernetesDaemon.discovery_sent

 Commandline arguments